pommes-public/pommesdispatch/docs/model/background.rst

 Technical background
 ++++++++++++++++++++
-``pommesdispatch`` builds on the framework `oemof.solph <https://github.com/oemof/oemof-solph>`_ which allows to model energy systems in a graph-based representation with the underlying mathematical constraints and objective function terms implemented in `pyomo <https://pyomo.readthedocs.io/en/stable/>`_.
+``pommesdispatch`` builds on the framework `oemof.solph <https://github.com/oemof/oemof-solph>`_ which allows modeling energy systems in a graph-based representation with the underlying mathematical constraints and objective function terms implemented in `pyomo <https://pyomo.readthedocs.io/en/stable/>`_.
 Some of the required oemof.solph features - such as demand response modeling -